beamable/UnrealSDK/Docs/docs/samples/basic/steam-demo.md

 #### What can you do with this sample?

+!!! warning
-**This sample is NOT a template you can start your own repository from.**
+	This sample is NOT a template you can start your own repository from.

 However, its Beamable code components are free for you to copy and use in your own project.
 Here's what these are: